Global asymptotic stability of the active disassembly model of flagellar length control: Active disassembly model of flagellar length control

 \section{Active disassembly model of flagellar length control}

-Flagella are dynamic structures.
-During the process known as intraflagellar transport (IFT), protein assemblies known as IFT trains are transported by motor molecules, some that carry trains toward the tip (anterograde direction) and others that carry IFT trains toward the base of the flagella (retrograde direction) \cite{kozminski1993motility}.
-In the balance-point model, this turnover is captured by the continual assembly and disassembly processes which reach a dynamic steady-state.

 Let $L_1(t)$ and $L_2(t)$ denote the lengths of two flagella on a single \emph{Chlamydomonas} organism at a particular time $t$.
-The flagellum is composed of tubulin filaments, and we assume there is a total amount $T$ of tubulin available.
+The flagellum is composed of tubulin filaments, and we assume there is a total amount $T$ of tubulin available. { The units of tubulin are given in microns, so that the pool size and flagellar lengths have the same units and the amount $T_f$ of free tubulin at the flagellar base is given by $T_f = T-L_1-L_2$.}

-Similarly, we assume there are a total number $M$ of anterograde molecular motors, of which a number $M_f$ are present in the pool at the flagellar base while the rest are undergoing IFT.
-The motors move ballistically in the anterograde direction with velocity and diffusively in the retrograde direction with diffusion coefficient $D$ \cite{chien2017dynamics}.
-The injection flux $J$ of IFT particles into the flagella satisfies mass action kinetics, so that
+We assume there are a total number $M$ of anterograde molecular motors, of which a number $M_f$ are free in the basal pool while the others are undergoing IFT.
+In line with the pattern of motion found experimentally for kinesin \cite{chien2017dynamics}, the motors move ballistically in the anterograde direction { with velocity $v$} and diffusively in the retrograde direction with diffusion coefficient $D$.